 Jewish Mental Health

-Over the past three years, I have been actively volunteering with the National Association of Social Workers, Jewish Special Interest Group to combat antisemitism.
+Over the past four years, I have been actively volunteering with the National Association of Social Workers, Jewish Special Interest Group to combat antisemitism.
 Our mission has been to provide support, encourage research and education, and address the rising tide of antisemitism.
-Since October 7th, I have been assisting Jewish students, families, therapists, and community members in developing coping strategies and processing the challenges we face.
-I am also an active member of the Jewish Therapist Collective and the Association of Jewish Psychologists.
+I am also an active member of the Jewish Therapist Collective, the Association of Jewish Psychologists, and the American Jewish Medical Association.
+I am a committee member of the Jewish Social Worker’s Consortium, and serve as a program director for Kesher Shalom Projects, which provides professional development,continuing education, and workshops.
+It is my mission to improve Jewish mental health through trauma-informed treatment with a Jewish cultural competancy lens which can cultivate greater connection and resilience.

 • To address loss and grief over former friends, peers, coworkers, or allies